 - Place mics closer to the sound source.

 - Record in a concert hall that is less "live" (reverberant).

-- If using both a close-up pair and a distant ambience pair, turn down
+- If using both a close-up pair and a distant ambience pair, turn down the ambience pair.

 Narrow Stereo Spread (Fig. 5C)

 - Angle or space the main mic pair farther apart.

 - If doing mid-side stereo recording, turn up the side output of the stereo microphone.

 - Place the main mic pair closer to the ensemble.